janolofelander/datascience-getdata/CODEBOOK.md

 ### Step 1

-a.
-Reading data from the following files
+1. Reading data from the following files
    .
 X_test.txt
    . y_test.txt
    . subject_test.txt
-b.
-Setting the names of the columns from X_test.txt to the names in the features.txt file
+2. Setting the names of the columns from X_test.txt to the names in the features.txt file
-c.
-Setting the name of the column in y_test.txt to "Activity" and the column in subject_test.txt to "Subject"
+3. Setting the name of the column in y_test.txt to "Activity" and the column in subject_test.txt to "Subject"
-d.
-Merge the columns from the three data sets into one test data set
+4. Merge the columns from the three data sets into one test data set
-e.
-Do the corresponding operation a-d with the files X_train.txt, y_train.txt and subject_train.txt into one train data set
+5. Do the corresponding operation a-d with the files X_train.txt, y_train.txt and subject_train.txt into one train data set
-f.
-Append the rows of the test data set to the training data set
+6. Append the rows of the test data set to the training data set

 ### Step 2

-a.
-Select the columns "Subject", "Activity" and all columns of mean value and standard deviation
+1. Select the columns "Subject", "Activity" and all columns of mean value and standard deviation

 ### Step 3

-a.
-Convert all the numerical values of "Activity" column into corresponding values from activity_labels.txt
+1. Convert all the numerical values of "Activity" column into corresponding values from activity_labels.txt

 ### Step 4

-a.
-Assign descriptive column names in the data set according to descriptions in file features_info.txt
+1. Assign descriptive column names in the data set according to descriptions in file features_info.txt

 ### Step 5

-a.
-Melt the data set with id variables "Subject" and "Activity"
+1. Melt the data set with id variables "Subject" and "Activity"
-b.
-Create a tidy data set with the average of each variable from the melted data set
+2. Create a tidy data set with the average of each variable from the melted data set
-c.
-Write the tidy data set to file
+3. Write the tidy data set to file

 ## Variables

 1. Subject  - The subject performing the activity (integer)
 2. Activity - The activity performed (character)

 ### Time domain signals - Mean value

 3. Time.Body.Acceleration.Mean.X - Body acceleration X direction (numeric)
 4. Time.Body.Acceleration.Mean.Y - Body acceleration Y direction (numeric)
 5. Time.Body.Acceleration.Mean.Z - Body acceleration Z direction (numeric)
 6. Time.Gravity.Acceleration.Mean.X - Gravity acceleration X direction (numeric)
 7. Time.Gravity.Acceleration.Mean.Y - Gravity acceleration Y direction (numeric)
 8. Time.Gravity.Acceleration.Mean.Z - Gravity acceleration Z direction (numeric)
 9. Time.Body.Acceleration.Jerk.Mean.X - Body acceleration jerk X direction (numeric)
 10. Time.Body.Acceleration.Jerk.Mean.Y - Body acceleration jerk Y direction (numeric)
 11. Time.Body.Acceleration.Jerk.Mean.Z - Body acceleration jerk Z direction (numeric)
 12. Time.Body.Gyro.Mean.X - Body gyro X direction (numeric)